 Expanses of fynbos, grasses and proteas lie before you every step of the way.
 The landscape is constantly changing as is the vegetation.
-The first two days are mountainous and as you move along the coast on the third, fourth and fifth day, the coastal scenery is breath-taking.
+The first two days are mountainous and as you move along the coast on the third, fourth and fifth day, the coastal scenery is breathtaking.
 De Hoop is part of the Cape floral region, which is one of the planet’s smallest, and most threatened floral kingdoms.
 The reserve is essential in conserving rare lowland fynbos.
-De Hoop has an estimated 1500 plant species of which 108 are threatened.
+De Hoop has an estimated 1,500 plant species of which 108 are threatened.
 De Hoop offers unique plant diversity, 34 species occur only in De Hoop and 14 were recently discovered and remain unclassified.

 What to pack

-Don’t be fooled, slack packing can be luxurious especially if you are willing to pay the small extra for 60 litre portage to have your goods transported to every overnight cottage.
+Don’t be fooled, slack packing can be luxurious especially if you are willing to pay the small extra for 60-litre portage to have your goods transported to every overnight cottage.
 Avoid things that need refrigeration (except on the first night).
-Stock up on delicious food and beverages, you will feel you deserve it after a day trekking.
-Snacks are essential for keeping up energy levels while hiking.
+Stock up on delicious food and beverages, you’ll deserve it after a full day of trekking.
+Snacks are essential for keeping up energy levels while you’re hiking.
 Weather can be unpredictable so be prepared.
-Cape Nature provide you with a comprehensive list of things to bring but these are things you absolutely cannot forget.Don’t forget:
+Cape Nature provides you with a comprehensive list of things to bring but these are things you absolutely cannot forget when hiking the Whale Trail.

-1. sleeping bag
+1. Sleeping bag

-2. hiking shoes
+2. Hiking shoes

-5. mask and snorkel
+5. Mask and snorkel

-8. rain poncho
+8. Rain poncho

-9. loads of socks
+9. Loads of socks

 11. Games for the evening